mellowmorgan/html-help/README.md

 By: Morgan Waites

-A webpage to define HTML elements.
+A webpage to show different HTML elements.

 ## Technologies Used
 * HTML